VerdantFox/blog_posts/posts/0008_connect_4/connect_4.md

 | Red 5 - Blue 5 | 100-0-0   | 0-100-0    | 100% Red               | < 0.000001 | Yes            |
 | Red 6 - Blue 6 | 100-0-0   | 0-100-0    | 100% Red               | < 0.000001 | Yes            |

 At equal depths of 0 and 1, 🔴 red and 🔵 blue won roughly equally.
 At all higher, equal depths, 🔴 red won significantly more than blue.
 It seems that 🔴 red has a significant advantage over 🔵 blue.
 Since 🔴 red goes first, 🔴 red gets more win opportunities.
 So, for all future calculations I gave 🔵 blue the higher depth AI so that if it had better win percentages, those couldn't be chalked up to 🔴 red's clear advantage from going first.
 Notice the 100-0-0 win-loss-draw ratios at higher depths.
 AI_V6 plays far less randomly than previous AI versions.
 It only plays randomly when 2 columns are equally highly weighted *and* equally distant from the center column.
 At higher depths, this scenario might not happen *at all*, meaning the games play out the same every time, leading to the 100% win ratio for one side.
-At lower depths settings there are more random moves, which sometimes leads to lower depth-setting AIs having better win-loss-draw ratios against higher depth-setting AIs than higher depth-setting AIs do against each other.
+At lower depths settings there are more random moves, which sometimes leads to lower depth-setting AIs having better win-loss-draw ratios against higher depth-setting AIs.

 ### At one depth level difference